 Marriage is hard work, even for the most committed couples.
 With the divorce rate in the US hovering between 40 and 50%, it’s no wonder people struggle to stay happily married.
 Even the best of the best have struggles in their married life.

 So what’s the secret to a long happy marriage?
 And what things can a couple do to have a successful and happy married life?
-I’ve put together a list of 15 tips for a successful marriage.
-These fall under four different topics: finding joy in your marriage, communicating with your spouse, working together, and putting your spouse first.
+I’ve put together a list of 15 tips for a successful marriage that lasts.
+These tips fall under four different topics: finding joy in your marriage, communicating with your spouse, working together, and putting your spouse first.